Sen. Bob Menendez traded power for gold, cash, prosecutor alleges

 Pomerantz, though, said the businessmen showered Menendez and his wife with gifts to ensure Menendez would help them, and evidence will show Daibes' fingerprints and DNA were on cash found in his home.

-Weitzman said Daibes' fingerprint was found on only one of hundreds of envelopes belonging to the senator, and he said that would not be a surprise given the decades that Menendez had known him.
+Weitzman said Daibes' fingerprint was found on only one of hundreds of envelopes belonging to the senator, and was not a surprise given the decades that Menendez had known him.
 All the rest of the fingerprints, he added, were found on envelopes of cash belonging to Nadine Menendez.

 Weitzman told jurors they will see that Menendez's family, which fled Cuba before he was born, had lost its life savings except for cash hidden in their home.